-3. don’tjust go through the motions of doing what the art teacher tells you to do and doing drawings that will impress your art teacher – you need passion and ideas of your own.
+3. done just go through the motions of doing what the art teacher tells you to do and doing drawings that will impress your art teacher – you need passion and ideas of your own.

 4. if you’re wondering how to make an art portfolio for college or university and you’re going to buy our eBooks then buy them in September not January!
-They are written to get you organised and it’s too late to be properly organised in January.
+They are written to get you organized and it’s too late to be properly organized in January.

 5. if you are close enough to come to Portfolio Oomph for mentoring and private art lessons, then again, please come in September or October.
-We can work together just once evvery couple of weeks or month initially to keep things on track and then ramp it up come January time when deadlines are approaching.
+We can work together just once every couple of weeks or months initially to keep things on track and then ramp it up come January time when deadlines are approaching.

-Creative people can often be seen to be a little disorganised, not adhering perhaps to rules, deadlines etc. I am the first to quote those on rule breaking but you cannot break the rules of UCAS and College portfolio deadlines!
+Creative people can often be seen to be a little disorganized, not adhering perhaps to rules, deadlines, etc. I am the first to quote those on rule-breaking but you cannot break the rules of UCAS and College portfolio deadlines!